Adobe taps White Ops to combat ad fraud in streaming TV – Info Advertisement

 Marketers may need to start watching their ad dollars when targeting consumers through over-the-top and connected TV, because they may be purchasing fake views.

-Most advertisers don’t think about ad fraud when it comes to connected TV or TV services, and rightfully so.
+Most advertisers don’t think about ad fraud when it comes to connected TV or streaming TV services, and rightfully so.
 Outfits such as Hulu, FuboTV, Dish and other premier players require authenticated logins for viewers to access their service.
 But there are instances of fraud already, Adobe and White Ops say.
 And it’s reasonable to assume it will grow.

 “While ad fraud is likely still a nominal issue in connected TV advertising, we believe one dollar spent on a non-human viewer is one too many,” says Keith Eadie, VP and general manager of Adobe Advertising Cloud.